StarbeamOne/home/README.md

 https://github.com/StarbeamOne/home/issues

-If you have any questions our Discord has over fourty members at the moment who can help assist you:
+If you have any questions our Discord has over sixty members at the moment who can help assist you:

 https://discord.gg/MFubTNt4Ph